sophie-thomson/garden-escape/README.md

  - [Colorama (PyPI)](https://pypi.org/project/colorama/) - used to change colour of output within the Python terminal
  - Import of [os](https://docs.python.org/3/library/os.html) built-in operating system library - used for clear screen function to help with styling and readability
  - Import of [importlib](https://docs.python.org/3/library/importlib.html) built-in import implementation library - used to reimport function to enable player to re-start from the beginning of the game.

+ ## CHEAT SHEET

+ The order of correct choices to reach the end of the game without dying is as follows:

+ - b, b, b, a